 Facts and Opinions in Car Accident Reports

 Naturally, we will want to find more evidence that supports opinions in your favor.
-Our team does this in several ways, including interviewing others ourselves to understand how they came to their conclusions.
+For instance, our team does this in several ways, including interviewing others to understand how they came to their conclusions.

 If your case does go to trial, distinguishing facts from opinions is crucial.
 There are even legal techniques that could throw out an accident report under hearsay rules.
 A car accident report is just one piece of a larger puzzle, but an important one.